simonrho/jcnr-in-server/README.md

 secret/jcnr-secrets created

 Running create-label-update-values.sh.
-Enter label in format key=value (You have 30 seconds to respond.
-Default is key1=jcnr): Adding label key1=jcnr to the node k1. node/k1 labeled
+Adding label key1=jcnr to the node k2. node/k2 labeled
 Updates made to ./Juniper_Cloud_Native_Router_23.2/helmchart/values.yaml:
  1. Added nodeAffinity with key-value pair: key1=jcnr.
  2. Added fabricInterface: ens6.
  3. Changed restoreInterfaces to true.

-NOTE: Make sure to set the 'cpu_core_mask' value in the values.yaml file as required for your setup.
+Note: Ensure you customize the 'cpu_core_mask' in the 'values.yaml' file to fit your setup.
-Also, ensure that the added fabricInterface(s) are the ones you intend to use.
+And double-check that the added 'fabricInterface'(s) are your intended ones.
 A backup of the original file has been saved to ./Juniper_Cloud_Native_Router_23.2/helmchart/values.yaml.bak.

 Do you want to install JCNR with the auto-configured values.yaml file? (y/N): (You have 10 seconds to respond.
 Default is N): Y